Traffic (2011 film): Plot

-City Police Commissioner Ajmal Nazar is asked to carry out the mission.
-He initially refuses considering the complexity and risk involved in the mission.
-But finally, he heeds to the persuasion of Dr. Simon D'Souza.
-Sudevan, being an experienced driver who has driven as an escort for ministers, volunteers to be the driver of the Mahindra Scorpio which will transport the heart because he wanted to regain the name he lost due to the bribe incident.
-Accompanying him on this mission is Dr. Abel and Rajeev.
+City Police Commissioner Ajmal Nazar is asked to take charge of the mission, but refuses due to the complexity and risk involved.
+However, he agrees on the insistence of Dr. Simon D' Souza.
+No officer is willing to drive the vehicle transporting the heart until Sudevan volunteers, hoping to regain the respect he lost.
+Accompanying him on the mission are Abel and Rajeev.